julianthome/acosolver/README.md

 # Overview

 ACO-Solver is a tool for search-driven constraint solving for the purpose of vulnerability analysis.
-The following figure illustrates how ACO-Solver works.
+The figure below illustrates how ACO-Solver works.

-Given as input an attack condition, *i.e*. a path condition conjoined with an attack specification where the latter is used to characterize a security threat (*e.g.* `.*' or 1 = 1 --'` in the case of SQL injection).
+The solver takes as input an attack condition, *i.e*. a path condition conjoined with an attack specification used to characterize a security threat (*e.g.* `.*' or 1 = 1 -- .*` in the case of SQL injection).
 The solving procedure is a two stage process:

 1) In the first stage, ACO-Solver invokes an external solver in order to solve all the given constraints that are supported by the solver.
 Solvers can be integrated through the plugin structure of ACO-Solver.
 For evaluation purposes, we developed plugins for Z3-str2, and CVC4.